What is Tertiary Treatment?

 It is much easier to reuse gray water (processed wastewater) than blackwater.
-For high strength wastewater, it is critically important to reduce both the organic loading (BOD) as well as the suspended solids (TSS) to make final stage treatment feasible.
+For high-strength wastewater, it is critically important to reduce both the organic loading (BOD) as well as the suspended solids (TSS) to make the final stage of treatment feasible.

 What is ClearBlu’s Tertiary Treatment Process?

 Customers seeking a tertiary treatment system have high-quality options available to them when working with ClearBlu Environmental.